Thinking of standing for election or re-election next year?

 If you don’t know how many votes you need, how can your campaign be run efficiently?
 It’d be like trying to run a business without knowing what the overall profit and loss is.

 Don’t fret if you don’t have good answers to all these questions yet: there is still plenty of time for you to sort that.
 Not many people will score a perfect set of answers to these questions – but good, talented people will recognise what needs doing and get to work.
-The tough part isn’t having the right answers to all the questions – the tough part is being willing to admit to yourself that you might not have all the answers, and to then start doing something about that.
+The tough part isn’t having the right answers to all the questions – the tough part is being willing to admit to yourself that you might not have all the answers, and then to start doing something about that.

 Once you do, it gets easier and easier from there.
 So good luck – and have fun!

-One final thought: if you want to find out more generally about what winning an election involves, there’s 101 Ways To Win An Election.
+One final thought: if you want to find out more generally about what winning an election involves, there is 101 Ways To Win An Election.